todogroup/awesome-ospo/README.md

 - [Sheriff](https://github.com/electron/sheriff) - Controls and monitors organization permissions across GitHub, Slack and GSuite
 - [Mariner Issue Collector](https://github.com/indeedeng/Mariner-Issue-Collector) - Identify open issues across all of your dependencies
 - [Steampipe GitHub Plugin](https://hub.steampipe.io/plugins/turbot/github) - Query GitHub Repositories, Organizations, and other resources with SQL.
-- [Steampipe GitHub Sherlock](https://hub.steampipe.io/mods/turbot/github_sherlock) - Interrogate your GitHub resource configurations to identify improvements based on best practices.
+- [Powerpipe GitHub Sherlock Mod](https://hub.powerpipe.io/mods/turbot/github_sherlock) - Interrogate your GitHub resource configurations to identify improvements based on best practices.
 - [(Corporate) Git Proxy](https://github.com/finos/git-proxy) - Scan outgoing attempts to push to public repository and raise compliance/info-sec friendly checks before allowing the push to complete.
 - [Stale Repos Action](https://github.com/github/stale-repos) - Get a regular report of inactive repositories in your organization so that you can choose to archive or revive.